 Aortic Branch Aneurysms

-Subclavian artery aneurysms are sometimes associated with cervical ribs or thoracic outlet syndrome.
+Subclavian artery aneurysms are sometimes associated with cervical ribs or thoracic outlet compression syndrome.

 Regardless of location, mycotic or inflammatory aneurysms may cause local pain and sequelae of systemic infection (eg, fever, malaise, weight loss).

-Most aortic branch aneurysms are not diagnosed before rupture, although calcified asymptomatic or occult aneurysms may be seen on x-rays or other imaging tests done for other reasons.
+With the routine availability of axial diagnostic imaging, many aneurysms are now diagnosed before rupture.
+Calcified asymptomatic or occult aneurysms may be seen on x-rays or other imaging tests done for other reasons.
 Ultrasonography or CT is typically used to detect or confirm aortic branch aneurysms.
-Angiography can be used as needed to evaluate distal symptoms thought to be due to the aneurysm or embolism.
+Angiography is typically reserved for treatment or to evaluate distal organ perfusion.

 Treatment is surgical removal and replacement with a graft.
 Endovascular repair is an option for some patients.
 The decision to repair asymptomatic aneurysms is based on risk of rupture, extent and location of the aneurysm, and perioperative risk.

 Surgery for subclavian artery aneurysms may involve removal of a cervical rib (if present) before repair and replacement.